Iga Vasculitis (Henoch-Schonlein Purpura) Quiz

 Content updated on Sep 20, 2022

-A disease that causes the inflammation and bleeding of small blood vessels.
-The most commonly affected areas include the skin, joints, intestines and kidneys.
-This can cause rashes, stomach pain and kidney damage.
-Although it can affect anyone, it is more common in children under 10 years of age.
-The cause of this disease is not well-understood, but it may be the result of an immune system problem.
+A disease causing inflammation and bleeding of small blood vessels, commonly affecting the skin, joints, intestines, and kidneys.
+This can lead to rashes, stomach pain, and kidney damage.
+Though it can affect anyone, it is more common in children under 10 years old.
+The cause is not well-understood, but it may result from an immune system issue.

 Purple rash